jarturomora/node-lab/docs/Instructions/automating.md

 :::tip

-Anytime a service file is changed, you'll need to reload the systemd daemon
+Not that anytime a service file is changed, you will need to reload the systemd daemon.

 :::

-Let's start the our new node service
+Let's start the our new node service:

 ```
 sudo systemctl start node.service
 ```

-Now we need to ensure our service was started successfully.
+Now, we need to ensure our service was started successfully:

 ```
 sudo systemctl status node.service
 ```

-If all has gone well, we should be greeted with an output that states the service as `active`
+If all has gone well, you should see an output that states the service as `active`:

 ![active](/img/nodeserviceactive.png)

-If it is active, we need to then enable the service so it automatically runs on system startup.
+If it is active, we need to enable the service so it automatically runs on system startup:

 ```
 sudo systemctl enable node.service
 ```

-You'll see that a symlink has been created for the service
+You will see that a symlink has been created for the service:

 ![symlink](/img/enabledsymlink.png)

 Once this is done, systemd will ensure that the `cardano-node` is running the way we specified in the background, ready to use!

-Just to make sure, let's query the tip of the chain.
+Just to make sure, let's query the tip of the chain:

 ```
 cardano-cli query tip --testnet-magic 2